TailyaV/Final-Project--RT/README.md

 - pyshark library for packet capture analysis (Install with -pip install pyshark)
 - os library for file path (a built-in Python module)
-- numpy package for numerical calculations (Install with -pip install numpy) -attach the PCAP recordinig to the project folder
+- numpy package for numerical calculations (Install with -pip install numpy) -must attach the PCAP recordinig to the project folder

 ## Output
 Output summarizing key statistics and type for each recording,